elalienx/3rs-of-software-architecture/README.md

 1. **Function length:** The main point is that your function should do ONE thing, and ONE thing only.
 If your function, which calculates the price of an item after taxes, first has to connect to the database, look up the item, get the tax data, and then do the calculation, then it's clearly doing more than one thing.
 Long functions typically indicate too much is happening.
 1. **Nesting levels:** More than two levels of nesting can imply poor performance (in a loop), and it can be especially hard to read in long conditionals.
 Consider extracting nested logic into separate functions.

+### In practice

 Let's take a look at this first piece of our shopping cart application, to see what bad readability looks like.

 [Right click and choose open in a new tab.](./src/1-readable/bad/App.jsx)

 There are a number of problems we can see right away:

-- Inconsistent and unpleasant formatting.
+1. Inconsistent and unpleasant formatting.
-- Poorly named variables.
+1. Poorly named variables.
-- Comments that are either unnecessary or serve the job of what a good variable name would.
+1. Comments that are either unnecessary or serve the job of what a good variable name would.

 Let's take a look at how we could improve it: